 The Process of Getting a Dental Bridge

 The process of getting dental bridges involves at least 3-4 visits to the doctor.
 During the first visit, your teeth are recontoured by removing a portion of the enamel to allow room for a crown to be placed.
-After this, the dentist will take impressions of your teeth.
+After this, our dentist in North Edmonton will take impressions of your teeth.
 This model will then be sent to the lab where your bridge, pontic, and crowns will be made.
-In the meanwhile, your dentist will place a temporary bridge on your teeth to protect it till the permanent bridge is made.
-In the second visit, the dentist will remove your temporary bridge and replace it with the permanent one.
+In the meanwhile, our dentist will place a temporary bridge on your teeth to protect it till the permanent bridge is made.
+In the second visit, our dentist will remove your temporary bridge and replace it with the permanent one.
 It will then take a couple more visits to check the metal framework and the bite.